sst/guide/_examples/how-to-create-a-reactjs-app-with-serverless.md

 });
 ```

-The construct is pointing to where our React.ts app is located.
+The construct is pointing to where our React.js app is located.
 We haven't created our app yet but for now we'll point to the `frontend` directory.

 We are also setting up a [build time React environment variable](https://create-react-app.dev/docs/adding-custom-environment-variables/) `REACT_APP_API_URL` with the endpoint of our API.
 The [`ReactStaticSite`]({{ site.docs_url }}/constructs/ReactStaticSite) allows us to set environment variables automatically from our backend, without having to hard code them in our frontend.
 You can read more about this over in our chapter on, [Setting serverless environments variables in a React app]({% link _chapters/setting-serverless-environments-variables-in-a-react-app.md %}).